nodenv/node-build/README.md

 You can point node-build to another mirror by specifying the `NODE_BUILD_MIRROR_URL` environment variable--useful if you'd like to run your own local mirror, for example.
-Package mirror URLs are constructed by joining this variable with the SHA2 checksum of the package file.
+Package mirror URLs are constructed by invoking `NODE_BUILD_MIRROR_CMD` with two arguments: `package_url` and `checksum`.
+The provided command should print the desired mirror's package URL.
+If `NODE_BUILD_MIRROR_CMD` is unset, package mirror URL construction defaults to simply replacing `https://nodejs.org/dist` with `NODE_BUILD_MIRROR_URL`.

 If you don't have an SHA2 program installed, node-build will skip the download mirror and use official URLs instead.
 You can force node-build to bypass the